fboiardi/Pneumonia-DL-CAD/README.md

 - `background_train.py` : Trains a convolutional neural network (`DenseNet-121`) to classify pneumonia presence from CXRs using the MIMIC-CXR and VinDr-CXR datasets.
 Incorporates data augmentation, transfer learning, early stopping, and checkpointing based on validation recall.

 ## Usage
-These scripts have been designed to run in the background.
+These scripts are intended to run in the background due to the high volume of CXRs.
 For Unix systems:

 ```bash
 nohup python3 -u /path/to/background_process.py > process.log 2>&1 &